erocknine/Meetup-Backend/README.md

 #Start
 To begin, run 'bundle install'.
+Then run 'rails db:create', and 'rails db:migrate' to create the postgreSQL database.
 Then run 'rails s' to start local server.
 This will create endpoints /meetups, /friends, and /users.